OpenZeppelin/compound-monitoring/liquidation-monitor-prop-117/README.md

 ## Alerts

 <!-- -->
-- AE-COMP-LIQUIDATION-THRESHOLD
+- AE-COMP-LIQUIDATION-THRESHOLD-PROP117
-  - Fired when an account on Compound has a liquidatable position due to price changes or other change in health factor.
+  - Fired when an account on Compound has a liquidatable position where the borrow amount is above a threshold and the account cannot currently be liquidated due to Proposal 117
-  - Severity is configurable in `agent-config.json`
+  - Severity is configurable in `bot-config.json`
-  - Type is configurable in `agent-config.json`
+  - Type is configurable in `bot-config.json`
-  - Metadata field contains the borrower's address, liquidatable amount and total shortfall amount.
+  - Metadata field contains data for all accounts that meet the criteria

-## Autotask

-This Autotask sends alerts from Openzeppelin's Defender Forta Sentinels to Compound's Discord channel.

-### Testing

-The Autotask files contain code to facilitate development and testing of OpenZeppelin Defender Autotasks.

-Rather than creating Autotask scripts in the Defender Web App and then waiting for appropriate blockchain events to trigger a Forta Sentinel, this code allows a developer to specify a mocked finding alert.
-Those alerts are then fed directly into the Autotask in the same format that they would have if they were occurring live.

-### Autotask Setup
-- Create a .env file that contains the name of your discord webhook and the URL for it:
-  - ex.) `discordUrl = "discord_webhook_url"`